Skip to content

 extends fun toSlice(self: StringBuilder): Slice;

-Extension function for the StringBuilder.
+Extension function for the StringBuilder type.

 Usage example: